Madhumithamahendran/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 4.Plot the Cost function using Gradient Descent and generate the required graph.
 ## Program:
 Program to implement the linear regression using gradient descent.
-Developed by:DHANUMALYA D
+Developed by:MADHUMITHA M
-Register Number:212222230030
+Register Number:212222220020
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt